-Libyan cuisine draws influences from Mediterranean, North African, and Turkish traditions.
+Libyan cuisine draws effects from Mediterranean, North African, and Ottoman traditions.
 Staples include pasta, couscous, and various stews.
 It shares similarities with Tunisian, Algerian, and Egyptian cooking.

-Tripoli cuisine shows a strong Mediterranean influence, notably from Italian and Tunisian cooking, mirroring its coastal location and historical ties.
+Tripoli cuisine shows a strong Mediterranean influence, notably from In addition to italian Tunisian cooking, reflecting its coastal location and historical ties.

 Lamb, chicken, fish, olive oil, tomatoes, onions, garlic, chickpeas, lentils, dates, and citrus fruits are common.